-- There is a facility need determination, as calculated using the methodology in the January 2018 SDR, for the proposed dialysis stations. - The applicant adequately demonstrates that the proposed dialysis stations are needed in addition to the existing or approved dialysis stations.
+• There is a facility need determination, as calculated using the methodology in the January 2019 SDR, for the proposed dialysis station.

+• The applicant adequately demonstrates that the proposed dialysis station is needed in addition to the existing or approved dialysis stations.